7Dheeraj7/OSS-IITDH/README.md

 - Can Verify their Course/Degree Completion Certificates
 - Can Pay Fees and recieve a reciept as a NFT to their wallet.
 - Can view IIT DHARWAD's Mess Menu and also submit Feedback.
-- Can subkit Work Requests.
+- Can submit Work Requests.

 ---